Parking and Traffic Regulations

 A schedule of charges and fines is on the back of the issued citations.
 Fines may be paid online in your HSU Central account or in person at the HSU Cashier’s Office in the Sandefer Building (Monday–Friday from 8 a.m. – 5 p.m., excluding University holidays).

 Students are responsible for any citation issued to their vehicle.
 Fines not paid by the violator (or a request for an appeal filed) within TEN (10) working/business days of the date of issuance of the citation shall automatically be charged to the registered student’s account, or in the case of an unregistered vehicle, the operator or registered owner of the vehicle shall be responsible for the violation and all fines that may be charged for the violation.

 In addition to the citation and fine system for traffic and parking violations, the following conditions could result in a vehicle being towed off campus at the owner’s expense:

-- Five or more citations within a semester or summer period.
+- Four or more citations within a semester or summer period.

 - Blocking a handicapped space, fire lane, roadway, alley, building exit or entrance.

 - Parking in an area designated as a tow-away zone.

 - Vehicles banned from campus by appropriated authority as a result of disciplinary action.